Baking Hermann

 Instructions

-• Add the wheat gluten to a large bowl and cover it with cold water, then leave to soak for 2 hours until soft.
+• Add the wheat gluten to a large bowl and cover it with 1.25l of water, then leave to soak for 2 hours until soft (is using homemade wheat gluten, skip this step).
 To a separate bowl, add the shiitake mushrooms, dried wood ear mushrooms, dried lily-flower and peanuts.
-Cover them with cold water and leave to soak for 2 hours as well.
+Cover them with the same amount of water and leave to soak for 2 hours as well.

 • When the gluten is soft, drain it and briefly rinse it under cold water, then squeeze out most of the liquid.
 Drain the other ingredients but keep their soaking liquid.
 Drain the bamboo shoots and julienne the ginger.

-• Bring the liquid to a boil, then reduce the heat, cover with a lid and simmer for 30 minutes, giving it a stir every now and then.
-After 30 minutes, remove the lid and continue cooking until almost all of the liquid has evaporated (another 15-30 min).
+• Bring the liquid to a boil, then reduce the heat and simmer covered for 30 minutes.
+Remove the lid and continue cooking until almost all of the liquid has evaporated (another 15-30 min).
 If you’re serving it with rice, make sure to cook it now.

 • Turn off the heat and stir in the sesame oil.
 Traditionally, Kao Fu is served as a cold appetiser, but you can also eat it warm if you like.